 The Bodhisatta was once a merchant who led large oxcart caravans to trade with distant lands.
-During one trip through a vast forest, the Bodhisatta warned his men not to eat anything unfamiliar without checking with him first because poisonous trees grew there.
-Some of his men came upon a kimpakka tree, which in every regard, from the appearance of the leaves to the taste of the fruit, is similar to a mango tree, except that the kimpakka fruit is poisonous.
-Impatient, they ate the fruit.
+During one trip through a vast forest, the Bodhisatta warned his men not to eat anything unfamiliar without checking with him first, because poisonous trees grew there.
+Some of his men came upon a kimpakka tree, which in every regard, from the appearance of the leaves to the taste of the fruit, is similar to a mango tree; except that eating the kimpakka fruit causes instant death.
+Impatient, they ate some.
 When the Bodhisatta arrived later, he realized this was not a mango tree and gave his men an elixir that saved their lives.

-People from a nearby village knew that travelers on this road sometimes ate from the kimpakka tree and died, and they would come take their oxen, wagons, and wares.
-On this morning, they were surprised to see that even though the Bodhisatta had set up camp near the tree, everyone was still alive.
-They asked the Bodhisatta how he knew this was not a mango tree and he answered that if a mango tree grew near a village people would come collect the mangoes, but this tree was full of fruit.
+People from a nearby village knew that travelers on this road often ate the kimpakka fruit and died, and they would come take their oxen, wagons, and wares.
+That morning, they were surprised to see that even though the Bodhisatta had set up camp near the tree, everyone was still alive.
+They asked the Bodhisatta how he knew this was not a mango tree and he answered that if a mango tree grew near a village, people would pick the mangoes, but this tree was full of fruit.

 In the Lifetime of the Buddha